ekristen/libnuke/README.md

 ## Attribution, License, and Copyright

-First, of tall this library would not have been possible without the hard work of the team over at [rebuy-de](https://github.com/rebuy-de) and their original work on [rebuy-de/aws-nuke](https://github.com/rebuy-de/aws-nuke).
+First, of all this library would not have been possible without the hard work of the team over at [rebuy-de](https://github.com/rebuy-de) and their original work on [rebuy-de/aws-nuke](https://github.com/rebuy-de/aws-nuke).

 This library is licensed under the MIT license.
 See the [LICENSE](LICENSE) file for more information.
 The bulk of this